kaerus/emitter.js/README.md

 Event emitter component that works everywhere.

+Has also been ported into a component found <a href="https://github.com/kaerus-component">here</a>

 Usage
 -----
 Included as an AMD or CommonJS module or exported as a global Emitter.